Bleed Together

 "Bleed Together" is a song by the American rock band Soundgarden.
 Written by frontman Chris Cornell, "Bleed Together" was first released in the United States on Soundgarden's post-breakup greatest hits album, A-Sides (1997).
 It had previously appeared as a B-side on some foreign copies of the band's 1996 single, "Burden in My Hand".
-It was released as a single in November 1997 in support of A-Sides, and was the first single released by Soundgarden, after the band's breakup in April 1997.
+It was released as a radio single in November 1997 in support of A-Sides, after the band's breakup in April 1997.
 The song peaked at number 13 on the Billboard Mainstream Rock Tracks chart.

 Origin and recording

 "Bleed Together" was written by frontman Chris Cornell.
 It was recorded by Soundgarden in Seattle, Washington, during the Down on the Upside sessions.
 Guitarist Kim Thayil on the song:

 That came from the Down on the Upside session and originally the record company was interested in it being on the album, but we weren't interested in putting it on the album because we weren't happy with the mix we got for it.
 Also, we had to concern ourselves with the length of the record and how much time we could fit on one disc, so we never finished it before Down on the Upside came out.
 This was one of many mixes we had tried at the time.